damdaepark/pymatcc/README.md

 The prediction model was trained based on the Materials Project dataset (ver.
 2022.10.28).

 ## Contributors
-This software was primarily written by Damdae Park and was advised by Dr. Kyeongsu Kim.
+This software was primarily written by Dr. Damdae Park and was advised by Dr. Kyeongsu Kim.

 ## Citation
 If you use `pymatgen` in your research, please consider citing the following work: